danisaikou/E-33a/cs-darmok/darmoktrack/readme.md

 Buckle up, here we go.

-To run: python3 manage.py runserver
+To run: python3 manage.py runserver (or python manage.py runserver, depending on your computer)

 TABLE OF CONTENTS:
 PART I: Introduction / Background